digipolisantwerp/serviceagents_aspnetcore_deprecated/readme.md

     Authorization Basic yyy
 where yyy is the base 64 encoded username and password.

-Basic authentication can only be used with an "https" scheme!
+Basic authentication can only be used with an "https" scheme except for the **Development** environment!

 To use the Basic scheme set the **AuthScheme** property of the **ServiceSettings** object to the value "Basic".
 The **user name** and **password** can be entered in the settings.